djgpearce-1984/NC_Nov_2025/README.md

-Unzip the Code_availabilty file which contains 5 files.
+Unzip the NC_Nov_2025.zip file which contains 5 files.

 The files with the prefix T_ are checkpoint files with suitable starting conditions for a simulation.
 The file simulate.cu contains the CUDA sourcecode to simulate the system.
 It does not rely on any external libraries other than CUDA.